Overview:

 Source Set-up:

-Website data source is the most common event source that can be used to track user actions on the website.
-Website data source tracks user actions and hashed user data which can be sent to multiple types of data destinations such as Ad platforms for targetting and campaign optimization, analytics, and marketing automation tools.
+The website data source is the most common way to track user actions.
+It captures user interactions and hashed user data, which can be sent to various destinations such as ad platforms (for targeting and optimization), analytics systems, and marketing automation tools.

 Destination Set-up:

-Google Enhanced Conversions destination is set up using a Google Ads Customer Account ID and MCC Account ID that can be created or are available in Google Ads Manager interface.
-Conversion Actions available in the Google Ads account are mapped with the website events to track them via Google Enhanced Conversions API.
+The Google Enhanced Conversions destination is set up using a Google Ads Customer Account ID and an MCC Account ID, which can be created or are available in the Google Ads Manager interface.
+Conversion actions available in the Google Ads account are mapped to website events to track them via the Google Enhanced Conversions API.

 Pre-requisites:

-• Access to Domain Manager of your website domain for setting up a new sub-domain
+- Access to the Domain Manager of your website to configure a subdomain

-• Access to Google Tag Manager or website code to implement the website tags
+- Access to Google Tag Manager or your website code to implement tags

-• TikTok Ads Manager access through TikTok for Business account with access to Pixel set-up on the business website
+- Google Ads Manager access through a Google for Business account with access to Pixel set-up on the business website

-This document will guide you through the implementation of TikTok web Events API through your website as a data source.
+This document will guide you through the implementation of Google Enhanced Conversions through your website as a data source.

-Implementation of TikTok web Events API includes the following three steps:
+Implementation of Google Enhanced Conversions includes the following three steps:

 Step 1: Set up a sub-domain for first-party cookies